-The Simposio series aims to be a collection of unique and mindful travel and culture books preserving and disclosing Italy’s infinite heritage.
+The Simposio series aims to be more than a collection of Italian cookbooks but unique and mindful travel and culture books preserving and disclosing Italy’s infinite heritage.

-In the spirit of the slow travel philosophy, you will discover a selection of magical places: majestic art cities, tiny perched towns, wine regions, and unique coastal destinations.
+In the spirit of the slow travel philosophy, you will discover a selection of magical cities, regions, or areas: majestic art cities, tiny perched towns, wine regions, and unique coastal destinations.

 Beautiful pictures, city guides, interviews with locals, and historical figures will lead you to dreamy and authentic Italy, to its traditions, food culture, and lifestyle.
 Expect personalities from the past and the present, brands and their story, iconic objects, words and expressions, music, jokes, art, and folklore.

 A YEAR OF ITALIAN FOOD, TRAVEL, AND CULTURE: SUBSCRIBE TO SIMPOSIO

 You can subscribe to the quarterly issues of Simposio if your delivery address is in the USA, UK, Italy, Spain, Germany, or France.

 or fill in this form: